259tim/TodoFrontEnd/readme.md

 Expo is a platform that allows you to develop react-native apps in a relatively easy fashion.
 It offers a complete CLI that lets you install packages in a compatible manner, and it is easy to run your app to test.
-To use Expo you have to have `npm` or `yarn` on your computer.
-Please refer to their respective tutorials to install these.
+To use Expo you have to have `yarn` on your computer.
+Please refer to their tutorial for your operating system to install it.
+Also make sure you have NodeJS on that same device, again, refer to a tutorial for your operating system.
 Yarn is recommended because it is what Expo also uses.

+Note: Yes, NPM also allows you to install JavaScript packages, but Expo uses Yarn in its built-in install system.
+This is why you need to have Yarn on your device.

 After having one of these package managers installed to your device you need to install the `expo-cli`:
-`npm install --global expo-cli` or `yarn global add expo-cli`.
+`yarn global add expo-cli`.
 After installing Expo you have the basics set up.
 This package manages everything for you, and if you need to install more packages in the future please use `expo install`.
 This uses `yarn`, but checks whether packages are compatible with Expo and your project.

 ## Running